Divorce is emotionally draining. But it can be financially draining too.

 Ms. Harty, of SignatureFD advises you transfer the titles for any remaining real estate, cars, or other assets that were jointly held in your name.
 Change the passwords on your accounts, too, she says.

-If you are facing a divorce, you should work with a divorce attorney that will take a vested interest in your specific situation and advise you on what you might face in a divorce regarding property division, child support and custody, and alimony.
-A divorce attorney will provide support and guidance as you work towards ending your marriage.
+If you are facing a divorce, you should work with a Los Angeles attorney that will take a vested interest in your specific situation and advise you on what you might face in a divorce regarding property division, child support and custody, and alimony.
+An attorney will provide support and guidance as you work towards ending your marriage.